 "Now pull your sock up in the back, pull it up real good, real strong.
 Now run your hand around the little toe area ... make sure there are no wrinkles and then pull it back up.
 Check the heel area.
 We don't want any sign of a wrinkle about it ...
 The wrinkle will be sure you get blisters, and those blisters are going to make you lose playing time, and if you're good enough, your loss of playing time might get the coach fired."

-Can any of you relate to small things affecting your performance?
-What about the time you had the best intentions to have a productive week or start a new exercise program or start eating healthy - and all it takes is one bad night’s sleep to throw you off track and completely lose momentum.
+Can you relate to this idea of small things affecting your performance?
+What about the time you had the best intentions to have a productive week—and all it took was one bad night’s sleep to throw you off track?

 We Are the Sum of Our Days

 Being an agent is wonderful, and it’s an important role in society.
 It’s one of the few industries left that allows us to be independent and not be a cog in someone else’s wheel.
 We have a beautiful career opportunity and, if approached with the right habits, it will give us everything we ever wanted.